Righteous Among the Nations: Criteria of the Knesset

 The award has been given without regard to the social rank of the helper.
-It has been given to royalty such as Princess Alice of Battenberg, Queen Mother Helen of Romania and Queen Elisabeth of Belgium but also to others like the philosopher Jacques Ellul, Salvadoran diplomat José Castellanos Contreras and to Amsterdam department store employee Hendrika Gerritsen.
+It has been given to royalty such as Princess Alice of Battenberg, Queen Mother Helen of Romania and Queen Elisabeth of Belgium but also to others like the philosopher Jacques Ellul, Salvadoran diplomat José Castellanos Contreras, German industrialist Oskar Schindler, Polish singer Mieczysław Fogg, Amsterdam department store employee Hendrika Gerritsen, and Italian Roman Catholic priest Father Rufino Niccacci.